-What you must pa ay when you get these services Services that are covered for you In-Network Out-of-Network Inpatient hospital care (continued) Blood - including storage and administration.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Inpatient hospital care (continued) Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
 Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
-You can also find more information in a Medicare fact sheet called Medicare Hospital Benefits .
-This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+You can also find more information in a Medicare fact sheet called Medicare Hospital Benefits.
+This fact sheet is , 0 4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
 Prior authorization rules may apply for select services.
 Refer to the list in Chapter 4, Section 2.1 for more information.

-Coursing that are governed for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
-You receive up to 190 days of Medicarecovered inpatient psychiatric hospital care in a lifetime.
+Samines that are severed for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
+You receive up to 190 days of Medicare-covered inpatient psychiatric hospital care in a lifetime.
 The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
 Prior authorization rules may apply for select services.
 Refer to the list in Chapter 4, Section 2.1 for more information.
-For Medicare-covered inpatient mental health care stays, you pay: \$300 copay per day for days 1-5; \$0 copay per day for days 6-90.
+For Medicare-covered inpatient mental health care stays, you pay: \$360 copay per day for days 1-5; \$0 copay per day for days 6-90.
 If you get authorized inpatient care from an out-of-network hospital after your emergency condition is stabilized, your cost is the cost you would pay at a network hospital.
-For Medicare-covered inpatient mental health care stays, you pay: 30% of the total cost per stay.
+For Medicare-covered inpatient mental health care stays, you pay: 40% of the total cost per stay.
 If you get authorized inpatient care from an out-of-network hospital after your emergency condition is stabilized, your cost is the cost you would pay at a network hospital.